 Thus, the message we hear carries with it a meaning that can be honestly conveyed and understood.
-At the same time, there are many reason why it can also be wrongly transmitted or misunderstood.
+At the same time, there are many reasons why it can also be wrongly transmitted, or misunderstood.
 When we are on the receiving end of a message, it is our duty to make every effort to ensure that we have correctly understood what has been said to us, and after we have ensured that we have understood correctly, we have all the prerequisites to decide how to apply this information to our lives.